LoganBarnes/Net/README.md

 Net
 ============

-A simple, fully-connected, C++ neural net project created to help foster a deeper understanding of neural net functionality.
+A simple, fully-connected, C++ neural net API created to help foster a deeper understanding of neural net functionality.